To advertise on this space

 Articles on Italy before 2006

 Italians are not fascist at all.
 In fact, Italy has no imperial ambitions at all.
 Italians are more likely to dissolve the Italian republic than of invading another country.
 Italians justify their vote by saying that they are fed up with corrupt and/or incompetent politicians.
-They have tried the least corrupt but also least competent (the Left) and now, out of desperation, they want to try again the more corrupt but also more competent Berlusconi alliance, and the votes to the Lega and to the Fascists are votes to the most competent and least corrupt of Berlusconi's allies.
-In other words, the lesser evil.
+They have tried the less corrupt but also less competent (the Left) and now, out of desperation, they want to try again the more corrupt but also more competent Berlusconi alliance, and the votes to the Lega and to the fascists are votes to the most competent and least corrupt of Berlusconi's allies.
+In other words, the lesser evil of the lesser evil.

 What most Italians neglect is that Italian politicians have to rule over the Italian people.
 This is not an easy task.
 Giovanni Giolitti famously commented that governing the Italians is not impossible, it is just pointless.
 One wonders if he was an optimist because governing the Italians may have become impossible too.
 Italians don't seem to realize that their politicians have to deal with one of the least cohesive and most "decadent" societies in the world.
 Regardless of whether one approves of modern Italian customs, it is certainly a new kind of society, that few politicians in the world would know how to deal with.
 The president of the USA has to deal with a nation that is largely made of married couples with two or three children.
 The leaders of China and India have to deal with nations that are rapidly changing, but still have strong moral values that have been tested over the centuries.